Subtyping Context-Free Session Types: A subtyping algorithm

-The grammar translation procedure $\grm$ remains unchanged from the original algorithm~\cite{DBLP:conf/tacas/AlmeidaMV20}, and for this reason we omit its details (which include generating productions for all $\mu$-subterms in types).
-However, this procedure relies on two auxiliary definitions which must be adapted: the $\unravel$ function (\cref{def:unr}), which normalizes the head of session types and unravels recursive types until reaching a type constructor, and the $\word$ procedure (\cref{def:word}), which builds a word from a session type while updating a set $\prods$ of productions.
-Our presentation of $\word$ is somewhat naive since it does not avoid redundant productions.
-Almeida et al.\ suggest an optimization \cite{DBLP:conf/tacas/AlmeidaMV20}. \begin{definition} The \emph{unraveling} of a type $T$ is defined by induction on the structure of $T$:
+The grammar translation procedure $\grm$ remains unchanged from the original equivalence algorithm~\cite{DBLP:conf/tacas/AlmeidaMV20}, and for this reason we omit its details (which include generating productions for all $\mu$-subterms in types).
+However, this procedure relies on two auxiliary definitions which must be adapted: the $\unravel$ function (\cref{def:unr}), which normalizes the head of session types and unravels recursive types until reaching a type constructor, and the $\word$ procedure (\cref{def:word}), which builds a word from a session type while updating a set $\prods$ of productions. \begin{definition} The \emph{unraveling} of a type $T$ is defined by induction on the structure of $T$:

-and in all other cases by $\unravel(T)=T$. \end{definition} \begin{definition} The word corresponding to a type $T$, $\word(T)$, is built by descending on the structure of $T$ while updating a set $\prods$ of productions:
+and in all other cases by $\unravel(T)=T$. \end{definition} \begin{definition} The word corresponding to a well-formed type $T$, $\word(T)$, is built by descending on the structure of $T$ while updating a set $\prods$ of productions:

-where, in each equation, $Y$ is understood as a fresh non-terminal symbol and, $X$ as the non-terminal symbol corresponding to type reference $x$ and $\bot$ as a non-terminal symbol without productions. \end{definition}
+where, in each equation, $Y$ is understood as a fresh non-terminal symbol, $X$ as the non-terminal symbol corresponding to type reference $x$, and $\bot$ as a non-terminal symbol without productions. \end{definition} \begin{example} Consider again the types for tree serialization in \cref{sec:introduction}.
+Suppose we want to know whether $\tArrow{\mathsf{SFullTree0}}{\un}{\tUnit} \simS \tArrow{\mathsf{STree}}{\lin}{\tUnit}$.
+We know that the grammar generated for these types is as follows, with $X_0$ and $Y_0$ as their starting words.